Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Introduction

-At this time of writing, an overarching formalism that combines virtuality ordered emission generators at higher virtuality are being combined with transport based approaches at lower virtuality by the JETSCAPE Collaboration~\cite{Cao:2017zih}.
-The goal of that effort is to engineer an overarching event generator containing a variety of components, each becoming active at different parts of phase space.
-As a complement to that program, the current paper aims to demonstrate the limits of the straightforward extension of the higher twist scheme to a virtuality ordered event generator.
-This paper is organized as follows: In Sec.~\ref{sec:matter}, we present an overview of constructing a virtuality-ordered parton shower model based on the Sudakov form factor, and validate our \textsc{Matter} event generator by comparing our parton spectra in vacuum showers with the well established \textsc{Jetset}~\cite{Sjostrand:1986hx} results.
+This paper is organized as follows.
+In Sec.~\ref{sec:matter}, we present an overview of constructing a virtuality-ordered parton shower model based on the Sudakov form factor, and validate our \textsc{Matter} event generator by comparing our parton spectra in vacuum showers with the well established \textsc{Jetset}~\cite{Sjostrand:1986hx} results.
 In Sec.~\ref{sec:results}, we use \textsc{Matter} to calculate the nuclear modification factor $R_\mathrm{AA}$ and elliptic flow coefficient $v_2$ of both single hadrons and jets, and compare them to experimental data at RHIC and the LHC.
-In Sec.~\ref{sec:summary}, we present a summary and an outlook on future developments.
-We also include discussion on observables that cannot be described by this approach.
+In Sec.~\ref{sec:summary}, we summarize and discuss an outlook of future development.